diegomazala/tucano/doc/examples.md

 To compile the examples with cmake, first make sure you have a recent version of it (2.8.12+) installed on your system.

-Now, create a `build` directory inside the tucano directory, cd into it, then run cmake in the standard way:
+Then create a `build` directory inside the tucano directory, cd into it, then run cmake in the standard way:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cd tucano/    # top-level directory of tucano
-mkdir build/
+mkdir build/  # build directory
 cd build/
 cmake ..
 make
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will compile all tucano examples at once.
-They will be located under the `bin/` folder, inside the tucano top-level directory.
+This will compile all tucano examples at once, placing them under the `bin/` folder, inside the tucano top-level directory.